sudheermuthyala/AWS/VPC-PEERING/README.md

 # Preeing connections settings
 - Name : AWSD40-DEV-VPC-EC2-Instance to AWSD40-DEV-VPC-EC2-Instance (or vise versa)
 - Select a local VPC to peer with VPC-ID : Select VPC
+- Select the another to Peer with
+    -